-If you receive a gift in Ireland it may be liable to tax.
-If you receive an inheritance in Ireland it may also be liable to tax.
-Both these taxes fall under the umbrella of Capital Acquisitions Tax.
+If you receive a gift in Ireland it may be liable to gift tax.
+If you receive an inheritance in Ireland it may also be liable to inheritance tax.
+Both gift and inheritance tax fall under the umbrella of Capital Acquisitions Tax.

-Inheritance tax is grouped alongside gift tax as a category of capital acquisitions tax.
-The tax applies to any assets that are located within Ireland, and also in cases where the property is located outside Ireland but either the deceased person or the beneficiary are resident or ordinarily resident in Ireland for tax purposes.
+Inheritance tax in Ireland is grouped alongside gift tax as a category of capital acquisition tax.
+The tax applies to any assets that are located within Ireland, and also in cases where the property is located outside Ireland but either the deceased person or the beneficiary is resident or ordinarily resident in Ireland for tax purposes.

-Inheritance tax is payable by the person who receives the inheritance.
-For the beneficiaries of the estate of a deceased person, they will become liable for inheritance tax if they receive sums in excess of the thresholds for capital acquisitions tax.
+Irish inheritance tax is payable by the person who receives the inheritance.
+For the beneficiaries of the estate of a deceased person, they will become liable for inheritance tax if they receive sums in excess of the threshold amount.

-Any inheritance between spouses or civil partners is completely exempted from inheritance tax, regardless of the total value.
+Any inheritance between spouses or civil partners is completely exempt from capital acquisitions and inheritance tax liabilities, regardless of the total value.

 For all other beneficiaries, exemptions may apply in specific circumstances.
 These exemptions, including the tax-free allowance of individuals, will depend on the recipient’s relationship to the deceased person.
-The highest allowance is available to Group A beneficiaries, which includes the children (including adopted children, step-children and certain foster children) of the deceased, or a minor grandchild of the deceased if their parent is no longer alive.
+The highest allowance is available to Group A beneficiaries and applies where the beneficiary is a child (including adopted children, step-children, and certain foster children) of the deceased, or a minor grandchild of the deceased if their parent is no longer alive.

-Inheritance tax is declared as part of tax self assessment.
+Inheritance tax is declared as part of tax self assessment returns.
 For inheritance received on or after 14 June 2010, the return must be filed online via the ROS (Revenue’s online service).
 Alternatively, a tax advisor or accountant can assist in filing your return.